Gustaf Adolfs torg, Gothenburg

 Gustaf Adolfs torg ("Gustaf Adolf's square") is a town square located in central Gothenburg, Sweden.
 It was named Stortorget (the Big Square) until 1854 when a statue of the founding father of Gothenburg, king Gustavus Adolphus of Sweden was raised.

-Surrounding the square are the city hall, including the law court extension (by Gunnar Asplund), the bourse, and the main harbour canal of Gothenburg.
+The square is surrounded by the old and new city halls, the bourse, and the main harbour canal of Gothenburg.
+It hosted the opening of the 10th Gothenburg Fringe Festival.